natnew/Awesome-Data-Science/README.md

 > Carefully curated list of awesome Data Science resources.

 ### A collection of Data Science Resources for Beginners to Pros
-#### "If you think education is expensive, try ignorance" - Jeff Rich

 Currently 200+ Resources added.
 (Updated October 2022)